Negative Stepsizes Make Gradient-Descent-Ascent Converge: Connections to consensus optimization and finite differencing

 \section{Connections to consensus optimization and finite differencing}

 Here we interpret the slingshot stepsize schedule through the second-order expansion of its dynamics.
-This leads to connections to finite-differencing techniques as well as to Hamiltonian gradient descent and the consensus optimization algorithm.
+As discussed in~\cref{ssec:intro:cont}, this provides a complementary interpretation of the key two-step progress phenomenon and applies at a higher level of generality (the Taylor expansion does not require convexity-concavity), although we do not extract convergence guarantees in this section.
+This interpretation provides connections to finite-differencing techniques as well as to Hamiltonian gradient descent and the consensus optimization algorithm.
 In order to focus on the main conceptual ideas, the derivations in this section are kept informal and we assume for simplicity that $f \in \mathcal{C}^2$.
 (Note that none of our results in~\cref{sec:nonlinear} require this assumption; in particular, our results only require the standard assumption that $\nabla f$ is Lipschitz continuous.)
 For concreteness and simplicity, we focus on the implementations of the slingshot stepsize schedule in~\cref{sec:linear} and~\cref{sec:nonlinear}; see~\cref{app:second-order} for the general case.
 See also~\cref{ssec:plausiblity:approx} for a high-level overview of the derivations in this section.